harjanaz/indo-european/chaoskampf.md

 The chaoskampft is a widspread [[creation-cosmogony]] in which [[chaos]] is conquered in order to create the cosmos.

 Often this narrative utilizes monster-slaying narratives.
-For example, in the IE tradition, it became linked with the [[hero-slays-monster]] narrative.
+For example, in the IE tradition, it became linked with the [[narrative-pie-hero-slays-monster]] narrative.

 ## Non-IE
 ### Near Eastern